H-Net

 The H-Net Network has grown until it is now endorsed by many academic professional organizations.
 Its over 180 topic- or discipline-specific lists are often the primary internet forum for scholars.
 Individual lists are edited by a team of scholars and each has a board of editors.
-H-Net is hosted by the Department of History at Michigan State University.
+The Department of History at Michigan State University hosts H-Net.

 Online services

 In addition to its email lists, H-Net provides three related online services: